samuelsjoen/WordleAlgorithm/README.md

 To get a feel for the game you can play it here: https://wordlegame.org/

-All code you submit will be evaluated on four points:
+All code you submit will be evaluated on five points:
  - **Functional correctness**.
 Does the program do what it is supposed to do?
   - **Quality of AI**.
 How well can your AI play the game?
  - **Runtime**.
 Have you found an efficient solution to the program?